TJBK/DMARC-WallOfShame/README.md

 Add domains to:
 `data/companies.json`

-Smaller players will not be accepted due to the fact it will flood the site.
-Large companies by Revenue, Employee count or a company that holds signficant PII or is involved in significant infrastructure that if hacked would cause physical destruction or loss of life.
+>Smaller players will not be accepted due to the fact it will flood the site.
+Large companies by Revenue, Employee count, Government or a company that holds signficant PII or is involved in significant infrastructure that if hacked would cause physical destruction or loss of life.